-- Long-term incentive plan grants are made from a Sempra Energy shareholder-approved plan that prohibits stock option repricing and cash buyouts. - · Employees are prohibited from trading in puts, calls, options or other similar securities related to Sempra Energy common stock. - Officers are prohibited from pledging company stock. - No named executive officers received tax gross-ups. - Officers are not given pension credit for years not worked. - SDG&E's CEO does not participate in decisions regarding his own compensation.
+- Long-term incentive plan grants are made from a Sempra Energy shareholder-approved plan that prohibits stock option repricing and cash buyouts. - Employees are prohibited from trading in puts, calls, options or other similar securities related to Sempra Energy common stock. - Officers are prohibited from pledging company stock. - No named executive officers received tax gross-ups, other than gross-ups related to relocation. - Officers are not given pension credit for years not worked. - SoCalGas' CEO does not participate in decisions regarding her own compensation.
 Our other executive officers also do not determine or approve their own pay.